MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 See the step by step guide here to setting up new projects on the build server based on WinShared. https://github.com/MarkerMetro/MarkerMetro.Wiki/wiki/Setting-up-builds#unity-games

+## Configuring Exception Logging

+Exception logging is disabled by default, see the section on Raygun.IO integration below on how to configure and enable.

 # Guidance

 ## App Name Localization